 - 3 tablespoons lemon juice (about 1 large lemon)

 - 1/4 cup tahini

 - Preheat oven to 425 degrees F. Rinse and sort lentils.
 Combine lentils and vegetable broth in a medium saucepan.
 Bring to a boil for one minute.
 Reduce to a gentle simmer.
 Simmer the lentils uncovered for 20 minutes, keeping the lentils covered in ~1 inch of liquid while simmering.

 - While lentils are cooking, prepare your potatoes by cutting them in quarters.
 In a medium bowl, toss in 1-2 teaspoons of olive oil, salt, and pepper.
 Roast on a parchment paper lined sheet pan in preheated oven for 25 minutes, until browned.

-- Combine potatoes, asparagus, fresh tomato cherries, arugula, pepitas, drained lentils and apple in a bowl.
+- Combine potatoes, asparagus, fresh cherry tomatoes, arugula, pepitas, drained lentils and apple in a larege salad bowl.
 Mix lemon juice and tahini together in a small bowl.
 Toss the salad in lemon tahini dressing and refrigerate until completely cooled (about 3 hours).
+Serve when cool.